riabhatnagar0610/Job-Placement-Analysis-and-Prediction/README.md

 - Random Forest Classifier (accuracy - 0.9069767441860465)
 - XGB Classifier (accuracy - 0.8837209302325582)

 ## Notes

 If you find this insightful, feel free to star it.
 Any issues can be notified to me.

 If you wanna work with this analysis, you can:

 Clone the repository, or Fork the repository.
-Then, can make changes as you wish.
+Then, you can make changes as you wish.